arestivo/slides/markdown/git.md

 ---

+# Workflows

 There are endless different ways to use Git.
+For example:

+* Having **feature branches** for each new feature.
+* Having **release branches** where releases can be maintained.
+* Hot fix branches to quickly patch production releases.

 ---

 # Git Flow

+Git Flow is one way, but not the only one, of using git.

 .smaller[
 ![](../assets/git/git-flow.svg)
 ]

+What's important is that you are consistent in the way you use Git.

 ---